“Yes you can do Kuala Lumpur in 1 day. If you have a long layover (6-12 hrs), get out of the airport and go for it”

 I arrived to Kuala Lumpur around 7:30am by overnight (KTM #24) train from Singapore (about 7 hours ride).
 The first-class sleeper train costs RM135/$44/person, equipped with private shower/toilet, LCD TV, foods and towel services.
 Click here on how to get from Singapore to Kuala Lumpur by Train.
 It is the best train I have ever been on in term of great facilities and services.
 However, I did not get a chance to enjoy my cabin much, as I was so tired from a day earlier in Singapore.
 I just had a quick shower and went to sleep right away.

 The train brought me to KL Sentral (a transfer point for major rail systems here in KL).
 I only had 1 day here as I was scheduled on the 11PM train to Butterworth/Penang.
 In order not to waste any seconds, I quickly got myself some Ringgits and rushed to the left luggage counter on the 2nd floor to leave my backpacks (RM5/$1.65 for a large bag, open 8:00 – 22:30).
 There are also self storage lockers on the first floor right under the stairs, which opens all the time.

 Petronas Twin Towers: I took LRT Kelana Jaya Line (RM1.60/$0.50) to KL City Centre (KLCC) to visit one of world tallest building, the Petronas Twin Towers.
 The train arrived right under the Petronas Towers/KLCC shopping complex.
 I got to the ticket window at 8:15am and was not surprised to see a long queue that already formed.
-The ticket counter opens at 8:30am and I got my ticket #92 around 9:15am for the 1pm tour (RM50/$16).
+The ticket counter opens at 8:30am and I got my ticket #92 around 9:15am for the 1pm tour (As of Jun 2013 RM80/$25).
 It is possible to get the tickets 1 day earlier for the morning tour group.
 The Petronas closes on Monday, tickets are no longer free, and details can be found at http://www.petronastwintowers.com.my.
 The Petronas closes on Monday.
 I then left KLCC and went to see Little India and Chinatown (see below), which are only a couple of stations away.